Guide to French Health Care System

-Although the insurance funds continue to be ostensibly ‘private’ organisations they now operate under the supervision of the government, who have ultimate financial responsibility.
+Although the insurance funds continue to remain ostensibly ‘private’ organisations, they now operate under the supervision of the government, which has the ultimate financial responsibility.

-Accordingly, the funds are now effectively a branch of the state social security system.
+This means the funds are now effectively a branch of the State social security system.

-The main health insurance fund is a General Fund called the Régime Général that covers about 85% of the population working in industry and commerce, as well as the unemployed and those retired and not affiliated to another fund.
+The main health insurance fund is a General Fund called the Régime Général.
+It covers about 85% of the population working in industry and commerce, as well as the unemployed and those retired and not affiliated to another fund.

 Within the Régime Général the Protection Universelle Maladie (PUMA) guarantees permanent health cover for all those who are legally entitled to reside in France, whether in work or inactive.

-If you are planning to run your own business in France there is a separate State controlled insurance scheme for the self-employed called Régime Social des Indépendants (RSI).
+In the past, if you were planning to run your own business in France there is a separate State controlled insurance scheme for the self-employed called Régime Social des Indépendants (RSI).

-Since 2018 the RSI is in the process of being abolished, so that all those affiliated will be transferred to their local CPAM.
+Since 2018 the RSI has been in the process of being abolished, so that from 2020 all those affiliated to it have been transferred to their local CPAM.